Kuala Lumpur al-Qaeda summit

-The 2000 Kuala Lumpur al-Qaeda Summit was a meeting of several high-level al-Qaeda members held in Kuala Lumpur, Malaysia from 5 January to 8 January 2000.
+The 2000 Kuala Lumpur al-Qaeda Summit was a meeting of several high-level al-Qaeda members held in Kuala Lumpur, Malaysia from 5 to 8 January 2000.
+During this conference, the USS Cole bombing and September 11 attacks were planned.
+The CIA and Malaysian government came under fire for failing to identify members of the summit and arrest them before the attacks were successfully carried out.

 The summit

 The three-day-long meeting was held in the hotel room of Yazid Sufaat, a former Malaysian Army captain and businessman, in a hotel in Kuala Lumpur.
-The summit's purpose was allegedly to plan future attacks, which included the October 2000 bombing of the USS Cole and the 11 September 2001 attack plot.
 The attendance consisted of Arab veterans of the Soviet–Afghan War, including Hambali, Ramzi bin al-Shibh, Nawaf al-Hazmi, Khalid al-Mihdhar and Tawfiq bin Attash.

 Before the meeting, the United States intercepted a telephone call to Yemen by al-Mihdhar concerning arrangements for the trip.
 Osama bin Laden had called that number dozens of times.

+Intelligence failure

-By request of the CIA, the Malaysian authorities videotaped the meeting, but no sound recordings were made.
+By request of the CIA, Malaysian authorities videotaped the meeting, without audio.
 The men were also photographed when they came out of the meeting.
 American investigators did not identify these men until much later.

-That bin al-Shibh attended the meeting was discovered by the investigators by looking into his credit card records.
+Ramzi bin al-Shibh's attendance at the meeting was discovered by the investigators by looking into his credit card records.
 Sufaat was later arrested, but he denied that he knew any of the men and said that Hambali had arranged the meeting.

+The men flew to Bangkok, where the CIA lost track of them.
+Several months later, in March 2000, the CIA found out that Hazmi had flown to Los Angeles.
+Unbeknownst to the CIA, al-Mihdhar arrived on the same flight.
+The FBI was never notified, and nothing more was done to locate the suspects.